Magpie-Pedals/asayake/README.md

 ## Customization

 Asayake exposes several CSS classes.
 Just inspect the `asa-player` element to see them all.
-All CSS classes used by Asakyake are prefixed with `asa-*`.
+All CSS classes used by Asayake are prefixed with `asa-*`.

 When Asayake is currently playing a track the `asa-player` element will get the `asa-playing` class.
 You can use this to change the CSS:
 ```css